rutaihwa/godazo/README.md

 Stupid simple presenter written in Go.

 ## Quick start
 Install godazo

+`% go get github.com/rutaihwa/godazo`

-Runs godazo example with default settings.
+Run godazo example with default settings

-On your terminal run `godazo`
+`% godazo`

 On your browser visit [`localhost:8080`](http://localhost:8080/) to see your presentation.